 People do this because they cannot answer some of the questions and problems brought forth by the doubters and disbelievers (fossil records, etc.).

-There have been doubts and complex questions throughout history and the interesting thing to note is that when those things were resolved, the answers always confirmed that the Bible was correct and not whatever popular theory of the day was attacking the Bible.
+There have been doubts and complex questions throughout history and the interesting thing to note is that when these matters were resolved, the answers always confirmed that the Bible was correct and not whatever popular theory of the day was in vogue.

 Recently Time magazine reported that scientists studying the DNA of ancient human fossils discovered that man originated from one small and concentrated group in one region fairly recently (they say 250 thousand years ago).
 This contradicts evolutionists who claim humans evolved spontaneously in various geographic areas over millions of years.
 Their discovery is much more in line with the Genesis account than Darwin's account.

-If we live to be 1,000 years old there will be other theories and other attacks to undermine the foundation of God's Word, we should not be surprised or afraid or discouraged.
+If we live to be 1,000 years old there will be other theories and other attacks to undermine the foundation of God's Word, we should not be surprised, afraid, or discouraged.

-New questions, new difficulties, new doubts, but if we did live a 1,000 years we would see a pattern that has existed for thousands of years: disbelievers, scoffers, doubters come and go, but Genesis remains to teach us the true nature of our world, our society and our God.
+New questions, new difficulties, new doubts, but if we did live to be a 1000-years-old, we would see a pattern that has existed for centuries.
+Disbelievers, scoffers, and doubters come and go, but Genesis remains to teach us the true nature of our world, our society, and our God.

 The grass withers, the flower fades,